 It is our goal is to provide non-partisan and non-biased information so that you will register to vote, learn where candidates stand on key issues, and cast your ballot in the upcoming election.

-Pennsylvania Prosperity is brought to you through a partnership between the Pennsylvania Business Council (PBC) and the Business-Industry Political Action Committee (BIPAC).
+Pennsylvania Prosperity is brought to you through a partnership between the Pennsylvania business community and the Business-Industry Political Action Committee (BIPAC).
 Our non-partisan, non-biased approach ensures that private sector voters are engaged and active in the political process year-round.

 We are a nation of many voices and on Election Day every voice counts!